larpchronicles/rules/06_martial-skills.md

 #### Shield

 >This skill allows the character to wield a shield used to block attacks.
 A shield may never be used for striking in combat.
 As long as the character has either hand on a shield, any physical type attack that comes into contact with the shield is considered effectively blocked.
 The maximum surface area of a shield is 531 square inches.
 The longest dimension a shield may have is 36”.
-Shields may not be used with two hand weapons, bows, or crossbows.
+Shields may not be used with two-handed weapons, bows, or crossbows.
 A character may not dual wield shields.

 #### Dual Short Weapon